Houston vs. Auburn: Odds, spread, over/under - NCAA Tournament Second Round

 Houston vs. Auburn: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 1 seed Houston Cougars (32-3) and the No. 9 seed Auburn Tigers (21-12) will meet in the NCAA Tournament with a place in the Sweet 16 of the Midwest Region bracket up for grabs on Saturday at Legacy Arena at BJCC, starting at 7:10 PM.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Houston vs. Auburn matchup.
+You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Houston vs. Auburn matchup in this article.

 Houston vs. Auburn Game Info